Why do people laugh?

 Recommend

-With the development of mobile Internet, the numb...
+With the rapid development of Internet technology...